 - Circular hike

 Vertical metres downhill 2,025m

-Make your way from the western end of Obsteig opposite Hotel Bergland on the access road that leads from the main road to Grünberg Lifts.
-Then, turn right heading towards Simmeringalm Alpine Pasture Hut and continue in the same direction on a narrower dirt road through the forest.
+Make your way from the western end of Obsteig, opposite the Hotel Bergland, along the access road that leads from the main road to Grünberg Lifts.
+Then turn right, heading towards the Simmering-Alm hut.
+Continue in the same direction on a narrower dirt road through the forest.
 Some distance beyond, bear right following signs for “Alpsteig”.
-Continue for a while on a dirt road before the real Alpsteig Path starts.
-The path ascends straight up across mostly steep terrain through a mixed forest and ends a few meters below Simmeringalm Alpine Pasture Hut.
-At an altitude of around 1,700 meters, the path turns onto a forest road that quickly takes you up to Simmeringalm Alpine Pasture Hut, which soon becomes visible.
-Optionally, one could save one switchback on the path.
-Right before the hut (not when reaching the last switchback!), turn left onto the path to “Haiminger Alm”.
+Continue for a while on a dirt road before the real Alpsteig path begins.
+The path heads straight up across mostly steep terrain through a forest and ends a few metres below the Simmering-Alm hut.
+At an altitude of around 1,700 metres the path turns onto a forest road that quickly takes you up to Simmering-Alm hut, which soon becomes visible.
+Right before the hut, turn left onto the path to “Haiminger Alm”.
 Now, ascend on the poorly defined path (sometimes only a rolling singletrack trail can be found) across meadows and hollows.
 Pass the water catchment to the right and turn left into the dwarf pines.
-Thereafter, ascend across a kind of ridge and then walk over to the summit of Simmeringjoch Saddle that features a cross.
-Continue in the same direction (“Haiminger Alm”) and gently descend on the spine of the ridge.
-The route crosses a little incision, followed by a short counter-ascent to Zunterkopf Mountain, a kind of mountaintop that is strewn with dwarf pines.
-Thereafter, the route descends again and finally runs over to Haiminger Alm Alpine Pasture Hut on a dirt road.
+Thereafter, ascend across a kind of ridge and then walk over to the summit of the Simmeringjoch saddle that features a cross.
+Continue in the same direction (“Haiminger Alm”) and gently descend along the spine of the ridge.
+The route crosses a little incision, followed by a short counter-ascent to the Zunterkopf mountain, a kind of mountaintop that is strewn with dwarf pines.
+Thereafter, the route descends again and finally runs over to the Haiminger Alm hut on a dirt road.